mlibrary/search.catalog-index/README.md

 $ cp umich_catalog_indexing/.env-example to umich_catalog_indexing/.env
 ```

+Get the actual Alma API key from a developer.

+Get the `overlap_umich.tsv` file from a developer.
+Put it in the `overlap` folder.

 Replace values in `umich_catalog_index/.env` with real keys.
 Ask a developer for the appropriate value

 Build it